eclipse-cdt-cloud/tsp-python-client/README.md

   --list-outputs UUID   Get details on the given trace --list-output OUTPUT_ID
-                        Get details on the given output of a trace --get-tree OUTPUT_ID  Get the tree of an output --uuid UUID           The UUID of a trace
+                        Get details on the given output of a trace --get-tree OUTPUT_ID  Get the timegraph tree of an output --get-xy-tree OUTPUT_ID
+                        Get the XY tree of an output --uuid UUID           The UUID of a trace
   --uuids [UUIDS ...]
 The list of UUIDs --do-delete-traces    Also delete traces when deleting experiment